 I have worked on range of topics in nineteenth-century British and American art and visual culture, particularly in regard to gender and sexuality and to questions of visual racism.
 I also have an interest in theory and method.

-Forthcoming publications include:
+Recent publications include:

-‘Galathea: Ships, Sculpture and the State in Golden Age Denmark,’ in Imogen Hart and Claire Jones, eds., Sculpture and the Decorative, London: Bloomsbury Academic, forthcoming, 2020
+‘Galathea: Ships, Sculpture and the State in Golden Age Denmark,’ in Imogen Hart and Claire Jones, eds., Sculpture and the Decorative, London: Bloomsbury Academic, 2020